RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 ### Amazon S3

-Before you schedule backups to OpenStack Swift, make sure that you have:
+Before you configure backups to OpenStack Swift, make sure that you have:

 - Path in the format: `s3://bucketname/foldername/`
 - Access key ID